cmendesce/Iot-server/README.md

-# Iot-server
+# IOT Server

-This is an application for receive requests from iot devices and send them to firebase cloud message.
+This is an application for receive requests from IOT devices, process the request and send them to Firebase Cloud Message.

-* Configuration
+## Configuration
 Set the API Key of Firebase Cloud Message in the ```application.yml``` file.

 ## Building